acodercat/perfect-number-finder/README.md

 - Multi-threaded processing to efficiently handle large datasets.
 - Utilizes C++17 standard for modern C++ practices.
 - Easy to build and run with minimal dependencies.
+- Optimized for performance by avoiding the use of atomic variables, thus reducing the overhead associated with atomic operations in multi-threaded environments.

 ## Prerequisites
 Ensure you have the following installed: